-It’s always interesting to try out diet trends, but a lot of them have the tendency to look like a gimmick more than an actual lifestyle.
-However if you want to try a diet that’s simple and actually based on a study, try the 5 Factor Diet.
-This is said to be followed by people like Alicia Keys, Jessica Simpson, and John Mayer.
+It’s always interesting to see how diet trends emerge and work, but a lot of them have the tendency to look like a gimmick more than a potentially helpful lifestyle.
+However if you want to try something simple and actually based on a study, consider the 5 Factor Diet, which is believed to be followed by celebrities like Katy Perry.

 The 5 Factor Diet was created by celebrity trainer Harley Pasternak.
-Just as the name implies, it revolves around the number five for simplicity purposes, and it promises that you won’t go hungry and have a balanced diet anywhere you go.
-The key component of this diet is to eat five meals a day: breakfast, lunch, dinner, and two snacks.
+Just as the name implies, it revolves around the number five for simplicity purposes.
+It promises a balanced diet and that you won’t go hungry.
+The key component of this diet is eating five meals a day: breakfast, lunch, dinner, and two snacks.
 Your meals should contain these five elements: lean protein, complex carbohydrates, fiber, healthy fat, and sugar-free drinks.
 Your meals should be done no longer than five minutes with no more than five steps and five ingredients.
 You also have a cheat day once a week.

 The idea behind these five factors is based on the Glycemic Index (GI), which is a measurement that determines the effect of food on your blood sugar.
-Food that have a high GI spike your blood sugar level, which signals your pancreas to secrete more insulin.
-Insulin converts sugar to fat and too much of it can bring your blood sugar too low.
-The idea behind the 5 Factor Diet is to maintain normal blood sugar level.
+Foods that have a high GI spike your blood sugar level, which signals your pancreas to secrete more insulin.
+Insulin converts sugar to fat and too much of it can decrease your blood sugar too low.
+The idea behind the 5 Factor Diet is to maintain normal blood sugar levels.
 High blood sugar hurts weight loss, but too low increases hunger and the tendency to overeat.